 Good nutrition and physical activity in the older population

-Biological aging and disablement processes occur continuously and varies between individuals.
+Biological aging and disablement processes occur continuously and vary between individuals.
 Many factors affect individual aging and there is a large heterogeneity between individuals.
 Social, economic, physiological and psychological changes with aging have effects on eating patterns and nutritional status.
 On the other hand, the diet has an influence on the aging process as well.

 The increasing number of older people is leading to an increased demand on health care.
 Aged individuals are often vulnerable to many illnesses, they are frail, and they have disabilities in self-care tasks.
 The role of nutrition in the maintenance of aged individuals’ health, management of chronic conditions, treatment of serious illnesses, and rehabilitation of functional limitations has risen to the top of the agenda for public interest and research during the last decades.

 Malnutrition has been recognized as a common problem among aged residents living in institutional care facilities.
 Malnutrition is associated with certain diseases and impaired functioning, but less is known about its relationship with nutrition intake and nutritional care among aged residents.
-The assessment of the nutritional status of elderly people should be part of their care.
+The assessment of the nutritional status of elderly people should be a part of their care.
 There are many tools for identifying the nutritional risks, but the most extensively evaluated tool is the Mini Nutritional Assessment –test (MNA).

-Nutritional treatment when carried out early enough seems to have a positive effect on energy and nutrient intake in frail older people.
-It can produce weight gain and increase physical activity.
+Nutritional treatment, when carried out early enough, seems to have a positive effect on energy and nutrient intake in frail older people.
+It can lead to weight gain and increase physical activity.
 Oral nutritional supplements (ONS) have usually been the primary intervention when treating malnutrition.
-Studies with enriched food have also had positive outcomes in the energy intake of elderly hospital patients.
+In various studies the intake of enriched food has also had positive outcomes in the energy intake of elderly hospital patients.
 Collective mealtimes in nursing homes and long term care hospitals provide an opportunity to integrate and implement good nutritional care.
 A pleasant and social environment during mealtimes may add a sense of security and satisfaction with life.

 Nutrition in memory disorders